NelGen/NG-Msoft-Movie-Project/README.md

 # 3. Highest and Lowest Rated Keywords Found in Reviews

-* Aim to make your audience feel intense emotions mesmerized, astonished, haunted.
+* Aim to make your audience feel intense emotions such as mesmerized, astonished, haunted.
 Mix their emotions with heartbreak, and sadness.
 However, also generate feelings of triumph and achievement.
 * Avoid offending or boring your audience, lazy writing, or filling the time with forgettable content.

 ![Positive_words](https://github.com/NelGen/NG-Msoft-Movie-Project/blob/main/Images/Negative_words.PNG)